 We are pleased to announce the lineup for the 14th annual Pittsfield CityJAZZ Festival, Oct.
 5-14, a cultural highlight of the Fall Foliage season in western New England.
 Highlights include the annual “jazz crawl,” a jazz prodigy concert; headline performances featuring Veronica Swift (Oct.
-12) and Christian McBride (Oct.
+12) and Christian McBride’s New Jawn quartet (Oct.
 13); jazz brunches, and more.
+Box office activity is heavy for both of the ticketed events.

 The events all take place within the Upstreet Cultural District, Pittsfield, Massachusetts’ downtown corridor that is rich with visual and performing arts activities, restaurants, lounges, and other cultural attractions.

-Things kick off on Columbus Day weekend, Oct.
+Things kicked-off on Columbus Day weekend, Oct.
 5-7, with Jazz About Town, the annual jazz crawl featuring local musicians in restaurants and lounges.
-The holiday weekend continues with a brunch on Oct.
-7 at The Rainbow Restaurant.
-Dates, details, and locations will be updated here.
+The holiday weekend continued with a brunch on Oct.
+7 at Dottie’s Coffee Lounge, featuring Nico Wohl and Andy Wrba.

-Festival activities resume mid-week with the Jazz Prodigy concert, on Wednesday, Oct.
+Festival activities resumed mid-week with the Jazz Prodigy concert, on Wednesday, Oct.
 10, 7pm, at the Berkshire Athenaeum.
-The free concert, sponsored by the Friends of the Athenaeum, will introduce the remarkable bassist Gabriel Severn to Berkshires audiences.
+The free concert, sponsored by the Friends of the Athenaeum, introduced the remarkable bassist Gabriel Severn to Berkshires audiences.
+He was backed by Eugene Uman, piano, and Conor Meehan, drums.
+Snippts are appearing on Facebook…check them out.

 The fast-rising vocalist Veronica Swift opens headline weekend on Friday, Oct.
-12, with the Berkshires Jazz All-Star Trio in a 6:30pm dinner/concert at Legion Hall, 41 Wendell Ave.
-Tickets are $42, including the Italian buffet dinner ($25 for music only; concert starts at 8pm).
+12, with the Berkshires Jazz All-Star Trio in a dinner/concert at Legion Hall, 41 Wendell Ave.
+Tickets are $25 for the concert, which starts at 8pm (optional Italian dinner is $17, including tax and gratuity (dinner available starting at 6:30).
+Cash bar will be available.
 Tickets are available here.

 Christian McBride’s New Jawn quartet caps the festival in a 7:30pm concert at The Colonial Theatre, 111 South Street.
 The Berkshires Jazz Youth Ensemble, a curated big band comprising students from Herberg and Reid Middle Schools, will open for McBride.
 Tickets are $25 and $38.